GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/CLEANUP.md

 ```

 ## Stage 0 (Bootstrap)
 **You should follow these steps carefully because we can end up destroying our own permissions.
-As we will be removing gcp-admins group roles, where your user belongs, you will be required to grant organization admin role again**
+As we will be removing gcp-admins group roles, where your user belongs to, you will be required to grant organization admin role again**

 We also have to remove several resources (GCS buckets and BQ datasets) manually.